GRASSCUTTING -STATEMENT

 PARISH COUNCIL MEETING INFORMATION

-The next Parish Council Meeting is a Full Meeting of the Parish Council which take place at 7.30pm on Wednesday 10th July 7.30pm at Faulkland Village Hall.
-Residents are also welcome to join us where there is a public participation session at the start of each meeting and any residents have the opportunity to speak to the council and raise any issues of concern.
+The next meeting is the Annual Council Meeting.
+This will take place at Faulkland Village Hall at 7.30pm on Wednesday 11th June.
+There is a public participation session at the start of each meeting limited to 15 minutes and any residents have the opportunity to speak to the council and raise any issues of concern.

 NEAR MISS WEBSITE